wyatt8740/idb/README.md

 more intuitive and consistent by formatting them so programs like `scp` will accept them.
 If you don't use it, you may have to add some backslashes to your strings with spaces in them for things like `push` and `pull` to work as intended.
-Compile it with something like `cc -o escapify escapify.c`, and put the binary in a directory that's in your PATH variable.
+Compile it with the makefile, or run a command similar to `cc -o escapify escapify.c`, and then put the binary in a directory that's in your PATH variable.
 If available, the script will automatically utilize it.

 ### On the iDevice:
   * The device has to be connected via USB and have sshd listening on the port